PacoReinaCampo/MPSoC-DV/doc/fp/markdown/chapter6.md

    - $ +0 / x = +0 $ for any finite non-zero $ x $
    - $ -0 / x = -0 $ for any finite non-zero $ x $

-Importance of the Sign Bit
+Importance of the Sign Bit:

 - The sign bit ensures that both positive and negative versions of zero, infinity, and NaN are represented, providing greater flexibility in representing and manipulating floating-point numbers.
 - Distinguishing between +0 and -0 can be significant in certain mathematical and computational contexts, such as branch cuts in complex functions.